|Learn how to build mentoring relationships with youth.|

 The rationale of good listening is to encourage communication and understanding, and to pave the way for future sharing.
 Yet some common reactions or styles of relating can leave your protégé feeling uncomfortable, which shuts down communication.
 Some common pitfalls include the following:

-- Interrupting a person while he's talking
+- Interrupting a person while they are talking

 - Arguing or constantly opposing the other person's point of view